sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 Submit the job

+With the job script prepared, you’re ready to hand it off to the Slurm scheduler so it can be queued and run on the cluster.
 Submit your job to the Slurm queue by running the script usingsbatch.
-This command submits the my_job_script.sh script above to the Slurm scheduler.
-Then, Slurm allocates resources to run your job based on the sbatch directives provided in the script.
-If there are available resources matching these directives, the job may start immediately; otherwise, it may have to wait in a queue until other jobs are finished.
+This command submits the my_job_script.sh script to the Slurm scheduler, and Slurm allocates resources to run your job based on the sbatch directives in the script.
+If resources matching these directives are available, the job may start immediately.
+Otherwise, it waits in a queue until other jobs finish.

 Example command